tibbsm/TechInTokyo/README.md

 * "Networking should be your number one resource" – Someone on OSU Slack group
 * "Emotional buyers screw themselves over" – Someone on OSU Slack
-* Python "For image processing check out Pillow.
-For web scraping check out BeautifulSoup.
-For machine learning and scientific computing, check out scipy and matplotlib, or just get Anaconda."

 ## Contents
 * [Guides](#guides)
 * [Networking](#network)